 Wouldn’t it be awesome to be living the dream?
-How many of us go about our daily lives, wishing we were doing something else or living somewhere else?
-Have you ever dreamt of a sea change or a tree change?
 Some days, do you wish your holiday destination could become your permanent place of residence?
-My dear friend Lisa is a mum to three teenagers and she’s doing exactly that, she’s living the dream!
+My friend Lisa is a mum to three teenagers and she’s doing exactly that, she’s living the dream!

 A lot of us have a dream in mind but find it hard to make it happen.
-We may impede ourselves with our doubts or by allowing other people’s doubts to influence us.
-Our dream then becomes a fantasy rather than an exciting possibility.
-But what if we were to act on our dreams, like Lisa?
-Where would we be then?
-I was really intrigued to sit and talk with her, to discover what inspired her tree change.
-What really made moving to the country possible.
-Is it all that she hoped for?
-And has she any wisdom to share with us?
+We may doubt ourselves or let other people’s doubts influence us.
+Our dream then becomes a fantasy rather than a possibility.
+But what if we were to act on our dream as Lisa has?

 We’ve been at Lilli Pilli Lane for four years now.
 The real benefits of living here are knowing that from the beginning the animal has been treated in a really nice way and it’s not getting any chemicals.
 Unfortunately, in this day and age, a lot of animals are simply there for human consumption and they don’t have a good life.